joshbegley/nyt-latest/README.md

 `When Elvis Presley wanted to record the song, Parton made the hard-nosed decision to protect her ownership of her work.`\
 https://www.nytimes.com/2026/08/26/arts/music/dolly-parton-publishing-i-will-always-love-you.html

-**States File Fresh Challenge to Trump’s Mail-In Voting Restrictions**\
+**Judge Allows Postal Service Effort to Restrict Mail Voting, for Now**\
-`A new lawsuit brought by a coalition of Democratic state attorneys general took aim at postal regulations designed to meet the president’s demands on voter verification.`\
+`The ruling came amid a spate of legal challenges, including one by Democratic state attorneys general to new rules devised to meet the president’s demands on voter verification.`\
 https://www.nytimes.com/2026/08/26/us/politics/states-lawsuit-mail-ballot-order.html

 **On Happiness, Politics, Language and the Universe: The Week 10 Winners of Our Summer Reading Contest**\